jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

 In the conditional effect marked with the annotation `CONDITIONAL_EFFECT_ERROR`, we will output:

-> `The returning function implies ‘x is Int’ condition, although the latter might not hold.`
+> `Cannot verify that if the function returns then ‘x is Int’.`

 ### Code